Kit and Crest

 Crest

-The club adopted a special crest to mark it's centenary celebrations.
-The crest calls on the various elements of the existing logo.
+The original club crest was designed by Dermot Carney, brother of Martin, in mid-1980s.
+The crest called on the various topographical elements around the town and surrounding areas.
 The clock tower is a prominent land mark in Ballyshannon.
 It was built in 1878 near by the Belfast Banking Company near the house of the speaker of the Irish House of Commons, William Conolly, one of the most wealthy and powerful figures in ascendency Ireland in his time.
 The waves represent the river Erne which flows through the town before spilling into the Atlantic.
-The year of the club's foundation, 1909 is prominent, while the club centenary is explicitly acknowledged with the addition of 'Céad Bliain' to the foot of the crest.
+The club name and year of the club's foundation, 1909 is prominent at the top, with the Béal Atha Seanaigh, the Irish for Ballyshannon incorporated at the bottom.

-The clubs centenary crest can be downloaded below.
+Subject to the relevant permissions the club's crest can be downloaded below.
 Select the version that best suits your needs.
 If you are having problems, try right-clicking on the link text and selecting the "Save Target As..."
 (Microsoft Internet Explorer) or "Save Link As..."
 (Firefox) options and using a package such as Adobe Photoshop to open the downloaded file.

 For screen